CppMicroServices/rfcs/text/0000-async-work-service.md

 Given that compendium services which want to use this service will need to have a fallback if the service is not present means that a default implementation of the service needs to ship with CppMicroServices or each compendium service needs a way to execute work asynchronously that doesn't involve using this service interface.

 Limitations of using template classes and functions in service interfaces.
+The service interface cannot leverage the full expressiveness of C++ templates.

 ## Alternatives